 SafeCampus and the Title IX Coordinator strive to safeguard the privacy of individuals who have been impacted, but their staff does not have legally protected confidentiality.

-The guide is available in two forms:
+The guide is available in two versions:

-Confidential advocates have legally protected confidentiality and share information with others when given specific permission by the person who has experienced the harm or when required by law.
+Confidential advocates have legally protected confidentiality and share information with others only when given specific permission by the person who has experienced the harm or when required by law.

-The Office of the Title IX Coordinator and SafeCampus do not have legally protected confidentiality but strive to safeguard the privacy of individuals who have been impacted by sexual misconduct.
-They share information as needed to respond to the requests of those who have been harmed, to assess community safety, or to comply with legal requirements.
+The Office of the Title IX Coordinator does not have legally protected confidentiality but strives to safeguard the individual privacy and only shares information as needed to respond to the requests of those who have been harmed, to assess community safety, or to comply with legal requirements.